garak92/librechromecast/README.md

 ## Who is this made for?

-Most of Librechromcast's functionaly, such as pausing/resuming and casting Youtube videos, can be done from your cellphone already and are there merely for the sake of completeness.
+Most of Librechromcast's functionaly, such as pausing/resuming and casting Youtube videos, can be done from your cellphone already and are there merely included for the sake of completeness.
 The application's big selling point is this: imagine you downloaded a video to your computer, and want to watch it on your TV; furthermore, you want to add subs.
 Currently, the only options available are propietary or too difficult for the average user (mkchromecast, for example, is a command-line tool).
 Librechromecast tries to fill that space.

 ## Supported platforms